MathyouMB/Shoptography/README.md

 end
 ```

-`search_input` is the aggregation of a image's title, description, and tags.
+`search_input` is the aggregation of an image's title, description, and tags.
 To prevent having to do this aggregation several times, `search_input` is cached in redis.

 ## 🧹 Linting

 <img src="/assets/documentation/rubocop_logo.png" width="200px">

-For this project I utilized RuboCop to enforce many of the guidelines outlined in the community <a href="https://rubystyle.guide/">Ruby Style Guide</a>.
+For this project, I utilized RuboCop to enforce many guidelines outlined in the community <a href="https://rubystyle.guide/">Ruby Style Guide</a>.
 Additionally, I utilized the Shopify RuboCop config to implement the Shopify Ruby Style guidelines described <a href="https://shopify.github.io/ruby-style-guide/">here.</a>

 ```ruby
 require: